 You can access it directly from the main street of Arashiyama, a little to the north of the entrance to Tenryu-ji Temple, but it’s best paired with a visit to that temple (exit the north gate, take a left and you’ll be in the grove in no time).
 There’s just one main path through the grove, which leads slowly uphill.
 Once you get to the top of the hill, the entrance to the sublime Okochi-Sanso Villa is right in front of you (go in, you won’t regret it).

-Walking Tour: Arashiyama Bamboo Grove features in our Private Walking Tour of Arashiyama
+Walking Tour: Arashiyama Bamboo Grove features in our Guided Walking Tour of Arashiyama

 English address: Arashiyama, Ukyo-ku